cllckn/information-and-communication-technologies/module7/README.md

 ```
 In this diagram:

-* Service A acts as a client that sends a request to Service B.
+* Service A acts as a client (consumer) that sends a request to Service B.
 * Service B processes the request and sends back a response to Service A.
 * Communication between web services can be achieved using HTTP-based protocols such as REST and SOAP, remote procedure
 call (RPC) frameworks like gRPC or XML-RPC, or asynchronous messaging systems such as Apache Kafka or RabbitMQ.

 ### Microservice Architecture

+**Microservice Architecture** is a modern derivative (or evolution) of Service-Oriented Architecture (SOA).

-**Microservice Architecture** is a design approach where an application is composed of small, independent services
+It is an architectural pattern where an application is composed of small, independent services
 that communicate over a network.

 Each service is responsible for a specific business capability and can be developed,
 deployed, and scaled independently.

 **Key Characteristics of Microservice Architecture:**